Our services include

 Work at sea

-Our Consultants are appointed doctors under the under the Oil & Gas UK (OGUK) for off shore workers and the Martime and Coastguard Agency for Seafarers and Crew members.
+Our Consultants are appointed doctors under the Oil & Gas UK (OGUK) for off shore workers and the Martime and Coastguard Agency for Seafarers and Crew members.
 We undertake medical fitness examinations for certification of ENG1 or ML5.

 For more information on Oil & Gas UK and the Martime and Coastguard Agency go to: